Post-Doctoral Research Fellowships 2018: Further Particulars

-The College intends to elect up to five Post-Doctoral Research Fellows on Saturday, 21 January 2017.
-The Fellowships will be open to candidates in the following subjects only: Life Sciences; Theoretical Physical Sciences (broadly defined); Classical Studies; Modern Languages; Literature in English; and Philosophy.
-Successful candidates will be expected to take up their Fellowships on 1 October 2017 or such other date as may be agreed in advance with the College.
+The College intends to elect up to four Post-Doctoral Research Fellows on Saturday, 19 January 2019, one in each of the following subjects: Literature in English; Mathematics; Modern Languages; and Social and Political Sciences (limited to Politics and International Relations, Social Anthropology, and Sociology).
+The Fellowships are for five years, fixed-term, and non-renewable*.
+Successful candidates will be expected to take up their Fellowships on 1 October 2019 or such other date as may be agreed in advance with the College.

-Normally, the College will only accept applications from those who have been awarded their doctorate since 1 August 2014 or expect to have been awarded their doctorate by 1 October 2017.
-(Doctoral award should be taken as the date of the successful defence of your doctoral dissertation at a viva voce examination or where there is no viva, the date of award on the degree certificate.)
-If you believe there are special reasons (e.g. grave illness, parental leave) why you think these normal eligibility criteria should be waived in your case, you are encouraged to submit your application well before the 9 September 2016 deadline, including details for consideration by the Eligibility Panel.
+Normally, the College will only accept applications from those who have been awarded their doctorate since 1 August 2016 or expect to have been awarded their doctorate by 1 October 2019.
+(Doctoral award should be taken as the date of the successful defence of your doctoral dissertation at a viva voce examination, or where there is no viva, the date of award on the degree certificate.)
+If you believe there are special reasons (e.g. grave illness, parental leave) why you think these normal eligibility criteria should be waived in your case, you are encouraged to submit your application well before the 7 September 2018 deadline, including details for consideration by the Eligibility Panel.

 Fellows are required to report regularly to the Academic Purposes Committee on their progress towards completion of their approved research programme within the term of the Fellowship.
 The College does not, however, regard Fellows as tied indissolubly to that particular programme and will be willing to entertain applications to vary it.
 Post-Doctoral Research Fellows are also encouraged to undertake appropriate lecturing, teaching and supervision of research in the University.